mpolimeno/sdsu-sage-tutorial-git/sageprog.rst

 	 sage: L
 	 [-1, 2, 3, 4]

-In programming speak, data-types that can be changed in place are called *mutable*.
+In "programming vernacular", data-types that can be changed in place are called *mutable*.
 Lists are mutable, but some   data types in SageMath are not.